cdqp/anyloop/README.md

 TODO
 ----

-- add function to simplify device data allocation?
+- multithreaded centroiding
-- doxygen
+- more documentation
 - unit tests
-- actual physical dm control
-- actual physical wfs control
 - device to generate poke matrix and reconstructor
 - device to apply a reconstructor
 - try -fprofile-generate and -fprofile-use